aboudou/SmartEverything_SigFox_GPS/README.md

 ## Why don't I use official SmartEverything libraries ?
 Note : you can find them here : https://github.com/ameltech/

-- GPS official library is sometimes unable to parse NMEA frames.
+- Amel Technology's GPS official library is sometimes unable to parse NMEA frames.
 It can read altitude, number of locked satellites, but sometimes lacks latitude and longitude.
-- SigFox official library can only send to SigFox network an array of char.
-If it's OK  to send "Hello" messages, it's rather limited when you want to send any datatype.
-Moreover, this library fails to send message smaller than three caracters.
+- Amel Technology's SigFox official library can only send to SigFox network an array of char.
+If it's OK  to send "Hello" messages, it's rather limited when you want to send any other datatype.
+Moreover, this library fails to send message smaller than three characters.

 ## How is the data encoded ?